Modeling individual attention dynamics on online social media

-Our model aims to predict the probability that an individual will allocate their attention to specific interactions over time.
+Our model aims to predict the probability that an individual will allocate their attention to specific interactions from others, over time.
+The model assumes that the focal individual rewards their peers with attention simply based on their activity in writing comments.
 We derive an analytical solution for the attention decay as a function of the number of interactions received, their cumulative duration, and the distribution of activity among the interacting individuals.
-Interestingly, we found that the individual attention dynamics is fully determined by the overall duration of interactions, while independent of the number of interactions received and the users' activity.
+We found that the individual attention dynamics is fully determined by the overall duration of interactions, while independent of the number of interactions received and the users' activity.
 Despite its simplicity, the model is able to capture the individual attention decay of users on CMV.
-Moreover, the model reproduces the interevent time between consecutive rewards, from both the point of view of the original post's creator and comments' authors.
-By modeling individual attention dynamics, we provide a microscopic perspective that complements the macroscopic view offered by collective attention studies~\cite{lehmann_dynamical_2012, sasahara_quantifying_2013, garimella_effect_2017, lorenz-spreen_accelerating_2019, de_domenico_unraveling_2020}.
+Moreover, the model reproduces the interevent time between consecutive rewards, from both the point of view of the original poster (OP) and comments' authors (or commenters).
+By modeling individual attention dynamics, we provide a microscopic perspective that complements the macroscopic view offered by collective attention studies~\cite{lehmann_dynamical_2012, sasahara_quantifying_2013, eom_twitter-based_2015, mocanu_collective_2015, bao_uncovering_2017, garimella_effect_2017, he_measuring_2017, lorenz-spreen_accelerating_2019, de_domenico_unraveling_2020, bento_evidence_2020, kobayashi_modeling_2021}.

 \emph{Model definition}.
 We consider a thread, consisting of $N$ total comments and a duration of $T$ days.
 We denote by $n(t)$ the number of comments generated when $t$ days have elapsed since the beginning of the thread.